-Each week, at the listed day and time, I will have a meeting space open for students to drop in as needed for Virtual Office Hours.
-Enter the URL into a web browser, click link to join meeting, enter the passcode information to enter virtual meeting room.
+Virtual Office Hours: Standing office hours will be held during the posted days / times above using the Zoom personal meeting tool.
+The instructor has an account with a virtual room set up that has a static web address with following URL: https://wou-edu.zoom.us/j/8273666289?pwd=bitrNUtBNzNZNUYycFF6NlpzT2ZKUT09 Each week, at the listed day and time, I will have a meeting space open for students to drop in as needed.
+Enter the URL into a web browser, click link to join meeting, enter your full name and email address in the login box to enter virtual meeting room.
 Voice, video and text / chat options are available.
-If you experience difficulty connecting to the Zoom meeting space during office hours, Plan B give me a call directly on cell phone at 541-760-9216, or email anytime, that works as well.
-Plan C, send an email, I check frequently and often during the academic year.
-Email is a primary means of communication with me.
+If you experience difficulty connecting to the Zoom space during office hours, Plan B give me a call directly on cell phone at 541-760-9216, or email anytime, that works as well.